7022Andre/get_it_done_api/README.md

 ## How to access the API

-- Clone repo
+1. Clone repo
-- Start Rails server `rails s`
+2. Start Rails server `rails s`
-- Preferably use [Postman](https://www.getpostman.com/apps) but [curl](https://github.com/curl/curl) works just as well to make requests
+3. Preferably use [Postman](https://www.getpostman.com/apps) but [curl](https://github.com/curl/curl) works just as well to make requests

 ### Sign in

 - `POST localhost:3000/api/sign_in`
-- Enter your email and password as key/value in request header
+- Enter your email and password as key/value in request header.
-- Returns user data in body and authentication credentials in response header
+- Responds with user data in body and authentication credentials in header.
-- **For all future requests attach `access-token`, `client` and `uid` keys/value pairs to request header**
+- **For all future requests attach `access-token`, `client` and `uid` keys/value pairs to request header.**

 ![api_sign_in.gif](https://s1.postimg.org/cml1pegof/api_sign_in.gif "Sign in")

 ---
-### Users
+### User operations

 #### Get all users